 The Trustee of any Additional Trust (the "Additional Trustee") will become a party to the Intercreditor Agreement, and the Intercreditor Agreement will be amended by written agreement of Continental and the Subordination Agent to provide for the subordination of the Additional Junior Certificates to the Administration Expenses, the Liquidity Obligations and the Certificates.
-On each Distribution Date, no distributions or other cash payments may be made on or in respect of the Additional Junior Certificates unless and until the Expected Distributions with respect to the Certificates on such Distribution Date have been made in full; provided that, the Additional Trustee will be reimbursed on a pari passu basis with the Trustee for any amounts of the nature described in the first bullet point under "Description of the Intercreditor Agreement-Priority of Distributions" but solely to the extent such amounts (x) constitute ordinary administrative expenses (which shall not include any costs or expenses (including any costs of counsel) incurred by the Additional Trustee under the pass through trust agreement for the Additional Trust.
+On each Distribution Date, no distributions or other cash payments may be made on or in respect of the Additional Junior Certificates unless and until the Expected Distributions with respect to the Certificates on such Distribution Date have been made in full; provided that, the Additional Trustee will be reimbursed on a pari passu basis with the Trustee for any amounts of the nature described in the first bullet point under "Description of the Intercreditor Agreement-Priority of Distributions" but solely to the extent such amounts (x) constitute ordinary administrative expenses (which shall not include any costs or expenses (including any costs of counsel) incurred by the Additional Trustee related to enforcement under any of the operative documents) and (y) have been actually incurred by the Additional Trustee under the pass through trust agreement for the Additional Trust.